How to Facilitate a Judgment-Free Conversation about Diabulimia (ED-DMT1)

 - Remember: your client has probably already experienced biases related to their diabetes and possibly their eating disorder as well.
 This could cause them to feel defensive and/or ashamed.

-- Remember: the client will not remember everything you say, but they will remember how you made them feel (Based off of my favorite quote by Maya Angelou, a quote I live by).
+- Remember: the client will not remember everything you say, but they will remember how you made them feel (wise words inspired by the great Maya Angelou).

 3. TONE MATTERS